ryanwmichaud/ryanwmichaud/README.md

--  Hi, I’m Ryan Michaud
+Hi, I’m Ryan Michaud
--  I’m interested in software development
--  I’m currently learning MIPS Architecture and Racket
+-  I’m currently learning javascript/react and working on some projects relating to banjo playing optimization
 - You can reach me at ryanwilliammichaud@gmail.com

 <!---